 Climate Change—Young people all around the world made their voices heard in the September 20, 2019 International Climate Strike.
 And plenty of old folks and folks in the middle joined them!
 I made these two signs for the demonstration in my town.

 Like it or not, climate change is up to us!
-Whether or not we manage to elect a Democratic President and a majority in the Senate the next time around, the responsibility for creating a sustainable planet is going to fall on the shoulders of the people.
-Nobody, but nobody, is going to do it for us.
+Even with a Democratic President, the responsibility for creating a sustainable planet is going to fall on the shoulders of the people.
+Nobody, but nobody, is likely to do it for us.

-I was amazed at the turnout in my town.
-I had signed up ahead, and this morning my housemate told me he’d like to go, too.
-We were running late, and i was afraid we might be the only responders and that the organizer would leave in dusgust because we weren’t there.
+I’ve been amazed at the turnout in my town for the 2019 and 2020 Climate Strikes.
+After I signed up ahead for the first one, my housemate told me he’d like to go, too.
+We were running late, and I was afraid we might be the only responders and that the organizer would leave in dusgust because we weren’t there.

 But as we drove up and pulled into a parking space, I was surprised to see numerous others getting out of their cars, as well.
 And when we arrived at the designated sreet corner—the busiest corner in town—there were already scores of people lining the curb, signs held high.

 Standing right next to us were a mom and her two kids.
 “It’s their first time at a march,” she said.
 They held their big signs high, but then, being kids, they tired and let them drop.
 A shy little girl and a boy … Family Activism!
 Yay, mom!